TigressAI/tai-auth-service/README.md

 ## Deployment
 Deploy on Vercel or any Node.js hosting platform.
 Ensure all environment variables are set in the production environment.

+### Production
+Currently deployed to Vercel with Postgres database.